 Demastrie is already planning to bring a copy of their marriage certificate to show his wife’s maiden name, as well as her passport, which also has her maiden name.
 But he wants to know if there’s anything else he can do.

 I always recommend trying to get any assurances that an airline will make a notation in your reservation in writing, not by phone.
 He could have contacted Travelocity and United to get something by email.
+(Here’s how to get a refund on a non-refundable airline ticket.)

 But Demastrie wants a sure thing, so he’s also purchased a fully-refundable ticket for his wife — just in case.